bullenweg/bullenweg.github.io/README.md

 ### 2024-10-01

-Claims to own WordPress.org himself and implies he finances it.
+Admits to owning WordPress.org himself and implies he finances it.

 > Please propose an alternative!
 They need to be independently wealthy to subsidize W.org, which serves 30k requests a second at peak, and ideally command a for-profit entity that can contribute thousands of hours a week to WordPress. ~[@photomatt on X](https://x.com/photomatt/status/1840892990413553976)